APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ---

-### Travel Behavior

-- [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.

-- [SafeGraph](https://www.safegraph.com/) -  Points of interest (POI) provider using mobile trace data to provide visitor insights data for commercial places in the United States.

-- [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
-Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.

 ### Demographic

 - [Esri Tapestry Segmentation](https://www.esri.com/en-us/arcgis/products/tapestry-segmentation/zip-lookup) - Provides concise information on the demographic, economic, education and consumer characteristics of populations based on ZIP code.